pa2si/salsa-calendar/README.md

-v 0.1.18
+v 0.1.19

 that's new:

-- order of menu links changed when logged in
+- refactured form now with exported googlemaps autocomplete logic and also clean the form correctly.
+- starting of adding the edit event components

 to dos: